 With my new system, I suddenly had room for everything—the lists, blog stuff, and notes I like to take when I’m working on a project or taking a course.

 That said, my bullet journal system was and is far from the norm that is on Instagram these days.
 I’ll admit it isn’t glamorous at all.
 I don’t draw out my goals or fill in drawings of cups of water as I drink them.
 I don’t illustrate my menus or doodle a new design on each page.
-I’m probably really boring which is slightly amusing since I love to do all the above.
-Just not in my planner.

 Before I jump into how I’m setting up my bullet journal for this year, let’s take a peek at last year’s journal just for old time’s sake.